Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 # homework one
 the assignment instructions are <a href="http://www.wou.edu/~morses/classes/cs46x/assignments/HW1.html" target="_blank">here</a>
 the repository to the main part of the assignment, found in Step 3, is <a href="https://github.com/Stormy9/CS460/tree/master/hwk_01" target="_blank">here</a>
+and <a href="https://Stormy9.github.io/CS460/hwk_01/games/" target="_blank">here</a> is the multi-page/hyperlinked site i made to practice HTML/CSS & Bootstrap (see Step 3).

 ### Step 1 [setup]:
 * I'd already installed Git, for Fall '18 / CS407MA  -- but I updated my version
    * In that class, I also learned how to *use* Git -- in connection with Github, and about 99% of that use was from the command line (on a Linux system)

    * I got *lots* of practice using Git & Github from the command line in that class!
-I got pretty comfortable with it -- for the basic common stuff, anyway... but I did refresh myself on it with the tutorials I found [here](http://www.wou.edu/~morses/classes/cs46x/resources/resources.html "excellent CS460 resources") and by just googling some additional thoughts and questions I came up with.
-I gathered all the stuff I liked best, [here](https://stormy9.github.io/CS460/references/git/ "my favorite git references").
+I got pretty comfortable with it -- for the basic common stuff, anyway... but I did refresh myself on it with the tutorials I found <a href="http://www.wou.edu/~morses/classes/cs46x/resources/resources.html" target="_blank">here</a> and by just googling some additional thoughts and questions I came up with.
+I gathered all the stuff I liked best, <a href="https://stormy9.github.io/CS460/references/git/" target="_blank">here</a>.

 * Got github repo set up for CS460 -- and synched locally, so I'll be all ready to start developing
     * with sub-directory/repos for each homework to come